kieranbrowne/clojure-tensorflow-interop/README.md

-# How to run TensorFlow native library in Clojure
+# How to run TensorFlow in Clojure

-This example app shows how you can run TensorFlow's new Java api from inside clojure.
+TensorFlow now has a (very alpha) Java api which means clojure gets one for free.
+For now, Java's api is very sparse but don’t let that stop you getting your hands dirty, it already provides everything we need to work with TensorFlow in Clojure.
+With just java interop and a couple of helper functions we can start writing great idiomatic Clojure.

-This solution is explained in detail [here](http://kieranbrowne.com/clojure-tensorflow-interop).
+To get started, read [Running TensorFlow in Clojure](http://kieranbrowne.com/research/clojure-tensorflow-interop) which explains the code and the concepts.

-Read more about TensorFlow's java api [here](https://www.tensorflow.org/versions/master/install/install_java).
+You can also read more about TensorFlow's java api [here](https://www.tensorflow.org/versions/master/install/install_java).

 ## Method 1: Add the maven dependency